Subrata1111/Chat-application/README.md

 # Chat-application
-•	It is a real time chat application.
+<br>It is a real time chat application.
 It is used for dynamic and interactive chat experience from users.